zxdavb/evohome-async/README.md

 It provides support for Resideo TCC-based systems, such as **Evohome**, **Round Thermostat**, **VisionPro** and others:
  - it supports _only_ EU/EMEA-based systems, please use (e.g.) [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems
- - it provides Evohome support for Home Assistant (and other automation platforms), see https://www.home-assistant.io/integrations/evohome
+ - it provides Evohome support for [Home Assistant](https://www.home-assistant.io/integrations/evohome) and other automation platforms

 This client requires the [aiohttp](https://pypi.org/project/aiohttp/) library.
 If you prefer a non-async client, [evohome-client](https://github.com/watchforstock/evohome-client) uses [requests](https://pypi.org/project/requests/) instead.